LoginRadius/ios-sdk/README.md

 __Podfile__

-To integrate LRSDK into your Xcode project using CocoaPods, specify it in your `Podfile`:
+To integrate LoginRadiusSDK into your Xcode project using CocoaPods, specify it in your `Podfile`:

 ```
 source 'https://github.com/CocoaPods/Specs.git'